sdam-au/coins/README.md

 ---

 ## Purpose

-* A supplementary materials (code, data, & figures) to the article manuscript "Iconographic trends in Roman imperial coinage in the context of societal changes in the 2nd and 3rd century CE: A small-scale test of the Affluence hypothesis"
+Supplementary materials (code, data, & figures) to the article manuscript "Iconographic trends in Roman imperial coinage in the context of societal changes in the 2nd and 3rd century CE: A small-scale test of the Affluence hypothesis"

 ---
 ## Authors
 * Tomáš Glomb